The Difference Between AngularJS 1 and AngularJS 2

 In Angular 1, you had 2 options to bootstrap the Angular:

 one is by using the ng-app attribute and the other is via code.
-But, the AngularJS 2 has said goodbye to the ng-app attribute.
-So, the only way to bootstrap the Angular is only via code.
+But, AngularJS 2 has said goodbye to the ng-app attribute.
+So, the only way to bootstrap Angular is only via code.

 Also, in AngularJS 2, the bootstrap function is used that takes the starting of the parent component of your Angular application.

-The specification of the directives in AngularJS 2 has significantly simplified.
+The specification of the directives in AngularJS 2 has been significantly simplified.
 Although, they’re still subject to change.

 And directives in AngularJS 2 now can be declared with the @Directive annotation.

 But the good news is, directives can also be used in components now.